threefoldfoundation/info_threefold_pub/wiki/tfgrid/grid/_beta/tftech_tffoundation.md

 ### Which sort of developers?

 The best results are achieved if young developers are approached.
 They are open to new environments and languages and for these there is a certain appeal to this new system.
-If we go to more seasoned / older developpers they will have a tendency to "stick" to what they know and will resist investing time in something new (and unproven).
+If we go to more seasoned / older developers they will have a tendency to "stick" to what they know and will resist investing time in something new (and unproven).
 Obviously the exception to this rules proves it.

 ### What exactly will we have ready for the January launch and by when?